Polyurea Garage Floor Coatings in Troy, MI

 Orchard Trail Drive, Troy, MI

 Our crew ground the full 530 square feet to remove the failed painted coating.
-Diamond grinding cut through the old paint and opened the surface of the concrete beneath.
-Our team worked across the entire slab until it was clean and free of the old material.
-The grinding revealed the true condition of the concrete — cracks running in multiple directions were visible across the full floor once the paint was gone.
-Our crew vacuumed thoroughly before moving to the repair phase.
-Read More
+Diamond grinding cut through the old paint and opened the concrete beneath.
+We worked across the entire slab until it was clean and free of the old material.
+The grinding revealed what the paint had been hiding — cracks running in multiple directions across the full floor.
+Our team vacuumed thoroughly before moving to the repair phase.

-With the surface fully open, our crew addressed the cracks running across the slab.
-Our team worked mender compound into each crack and brought it flush with the surrounding concrete.
+Our crew worked mender compound into each crack and brought it flush with the surrounding concrete.
 The damage extended broadly enough to warrant a flood coat across much of the floor.
-Our crew spread the mender material in a large wet application — pulling it across the affected zones and troweling it to even coverage.
+We pulled the mender material across the affected zones in a large wet application and troweled it to even coverage.
 Our team allowed full cure time before proceeding.

-The homeowner selected Pebble Beach — a light silvery-grey blend with white and dark flecks throughout.
+Our clients had selected Pebble Beach — a light silvery-grey blend with white and dark flakes throughout.
 Our crew applied the MC-4.1 polyurea-polyaspartic coating system across the prepared 530 square feet.
-Our team broadcast the decorative flake into the wet base coat.
-Our crew coated the concrete step — tread and riser — with the same system to match the main floor.
-They then applied the heavy clear topcoat with 24-grit traction additive to lock in the flakes and seal the surface throughout.
+We broadcast the flakes into the wet base coat across the full surface.
+Our crew coated the step — tread and riser — with the same system to match the main floor.
+We then applied the clear polyaspartic topcoat with 24-grit traction additive throughout.

 NEW Garage Floor Coating